-- Add spice coated chana to the pan and stir for 4-5 minutes on high heat, stirring constantly.
+- Add spice coated chana to the same pan and stir for 4-5 minutes on high heat, stirring constantly.
 Make sure not to burn the spices.

-- Add boiled chana water, about 1 cup and cook for 5 – 10 minutes.
-My chana was already very tender and I did not cover the pan.
+- Add boiled chana water, about 1 cup, cover and cook for 5 – 10 minutes on medium - medium high flame.
+If your chana is already very tender, do not cover the pan.
 If you feel the chana is not tender enough, cover and cook until tender.

 - This curry is suppose to be almost dry but if one prefers gravy, make a thick gravy.
 The gravy should not be runny like the usual chana masala or choley.

 - Garnish with fried ginger and green chilies.
 Serve it with bhatura or pooris with some sliced onions.